kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 ### Criteria Evaluation

+// **TODO: Kevin Wang**

 Kevin Wang conducted the due diligence of CubeFS who applied for graduation.
 The project has completed the criteria that show its maturity at graduation.

+The following criteria implementations are noteworthy to call out:

+- *... $NOTABLES.*

+- // Technical: innovations, technical maturity

+- A stable and easily maintainable distributed file system, with excellent concurrent write performance, scalability and extensibility.
+- // ecosystem: user support, user adoption
+- // community: open governance, contribution, transparency, activity etc.
+-
+- // security
+- The project completed the  [third party security audit by Ada Logics](https://github.com/cubefs/cubefs/blob/master/security/CubeFS-security-audit-2023-report.pdf) with no high-level or critical issues found.
+The project team actively resolved the 12 detected issues, clearly demonstrated commitment to security, which is praiseworthy.

+The following actions were provided to the project that were considered blocking but have since been resolved:

+- Governance Roles,
+- *$BLOCKERS....*

-The following criteria implementations are noteworthy to call out... $NOTABLES.
-The following actions were provided to the project that were considered blocking but since resolved... $BLOCKERS.
-The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project... $RECOMMENDATIONS.
+The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project:

+- ... $RECOMMENDATIONS.

 ### Adoption Evaluation

-_The adopter interviews reflect a project [in use/too early] for the level which the project applied.
-They show ... $INTERVIEWSUMMARY._
+The adopter interviews reflect the production grade usage of CubeFS for the applied Graduation level.
+According to the feedback, CubeFS simplifies the interaction between users and storage infrastructure by providing a high-performance, scalable, reliable and easy-to-maintain distributed file system.
+Developers leverage CubeFS to address the challenges of complex distributed file systems, including large-scale data storage, high concurrent access, data reliability and the complexity of system maintenance.
+Adopters have been using CubeFS in the production environment for many years, managing data ranging from hundreds of terabytes to petabytes and supporting the access of millions of clients.
+Overall, the stability, reliable performance and active community of CubeFS have built the trust of adopters.

 ### Final Assessment

-_[The TOC has found the project to have satisfied the criteria for $LEVEL/ The TOC's evaluation of the project shows a needed focus to complete the outstanding blockers and reapply when the following conditions are met ... $CONDITIONS]._
+The TOC has found the project to have satisfied the criteria for Graduation.

 ## Application Process Principles